WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 ## Global Variables Support

-[Global Variables](https://portal-v2.wxcc-us1.cisco.com/ccone-help-new/webexcc_t_add-global-variable.html#!wcc_c_global-variables.html) are exposed as part of  TaskDetails and TaskLegDetails query, Depending on the data type of the variable there are 5 types of Global Variables:
+[Global variables](https://portal-v2.wxcc-us1.cisco.com/ccone-help-new/webexcc_t_add-global-variable.html#!wcc_c_global-variables.html) are exposed as part of the TaskDetails and TaskLegDetails queries.
+Depending on the data type of the variable, the following 5 types of global variables are stored and can be fetched:

 1. stringGlobalVariables